Get set for a 3.5% increase to base rates of pay

 What do I need to do?

 Fair Work are currently updating their pay tools with the new pay rates, and it usually takes the Commission 2-3 weeks to update the pay rates in each award.
 You’ll then need to review your employees pay rates, and be ready to update them in your payroll software for the first full pay period starting on or after 1 July 2018.
+All data needed will be provided from the company’s time tracking software.

 Who does the increase apply to?